Skip to main content

 Economic employer - many foreign companies need to register in Sweden

 Economic employer will affect foreign companies in Sweden.
-For the hiring of temporary labour in Sweden, we have since January 1, 2021 an economic employer approach instead of the previous formal employer approach.
-Our tax consultant Frida Grahn explains what this means, how the approach differs from previous Swedish rules and gives some advice for foreign companies.
+For the hiring out of temporary workers in Sweden, since January 1, 2021, we have an economic employer perspective instead of the previous formal employer perspective.
+Our tax consultant Frida Grahn explains what this means, how the approach differs from previous Swedish rules and gives some advice to foreign companies.

-What is important for the taxation from now on is who an employee does the work for, instead of who pays the salary, says Frida.
+What is important for taxation going forward is who an employee performs the work for, instead of who pays the salary.

 Why new rules for taxation?

-The process of the new tax legislation for temporary work in Sweden began already in 2017.
-This after the Swedish Tax Agency expressed a wish to the Government that employees who work temporarily in Sweden via hiring from a foreign company also should be taxed in Sweden for their income.
+The process of new tax legislation for the hiring out of labor in Sweden began already in 2017.
+This was after the Swedish Tax Agency expressed a wish to the government that employees who work temporarily in Sweden through hiring from a foreign company should also be taxed in Sweden on their income.
 The background to the desired changes in tax legislation was to create competition-neutral rules.

 It has been considered that the 183-day rule has been abused and created an unfair competitive situation in Sweden.
-This between companies that employ their own labour in Sweden and companies that hire labour from foreign staffing companies.
-Sweden has previously not been able to tax a temporary employee with a foreign employer.
+This is between companies that employ their own workforce in Sweden and companies that hire labor from foreign staffing agencies.
+Sweden has previously not been able to tax a temporary employee of a foreign employer.

-An economic employer approach is already applied in most European countries, so it was a natural step to take for Sweden.
-After Sweden's implementation, only Finland of the Nordic countries will continue to apply a formal employer approach.
+An economic employer perspective is already applied in most European countries, so it was a natural step for Sweden to take.
+After Sweden's implementation, Finland is the only Nordic country to have a formal employer entry.

-Frida explains the difference between a formal employer approach and an economic employer approach.
+The difference between a formal employer approach and an economic employer approach

 Formal employer approach

-The main rule for the taxation of temporary work is that if you come to Sweden for temporary work has Sweden as source state the right to tax you for the income that is attributable to the work done here.
+The main rule for the taxation of temporary work is as follows: If you come to Sweden for temporary work, Sweden as source state has the right to tax you for the income that is attributable to the work done here.
 Rules on this can be found in the law on special income tax for non-residents, which we usually call SINK.
 There is an exception to the main rule called the 183-day rule.

 183-day rule